 - Adjust your thermostat – it’s another way to increase your energy savings and makes a ton of sense.
 Turning your thermostat to a setting such as vacation mode keeps you from paying for heating and cooling while you’re gone too.
 And with all of the digital thermostats available, you could easily program your thermostat to have your home back to ideal comfort as you head back home.

 Of course these aren’t the only ways to make the most of energy savings or keep your home safe, but they’re easy to add to your spring break prep list.
-So if you have any questions about these tips or are interested in maintaining total home comfort with a new thermostat, give Moyer Total Indoor Comfort in Kutztown a call at 484-646-3363.
+So if you have any questions about these tips or are interested in maintaining total home comfort with a new thermostat, give Moyer Total Indoor Comfort in Kutztown and Breinigsville a call at 484-646-3363.